Mars Reconnaissance Orbiter: Chloride deposits and aqueous minerals

-Other Aqueous Minerals

 In 2009, a group of scientists from the CRISM team reported on nine to ten different classes of minerals formed in the presence of water.
 Different types of clays (also called phyllosilicates) were found in many locations.
 The phyllosilicates identified included aluminum smectite, iron/magnesium smectite, kaolinite, prehnite, and chlorite.
 Rocks containing carbonate were found around the Isidis basin.
 Carbonates belong to one class in which life could have developed.
 Areas around Valles Marineris were found to contain hydrated silica and hydrated sulfates.
 The researchers identified hydrated sulfates and ferric minerals in Terra Meridiani and in Valles Marineris.
 Other minerals found on Mars were jarosite, alunite, hematite, opal, and gypsum.
 Two to five of the mineral classes were formed with the right pH and sufficient water to permit life to grow.